chari00/Team-Profile-Generator/README.md

 ## Visual

-#### Below are the image of the Team Profile App when the user finished input the team information.
+#### Below is the image of the Team Profile App when the user finished input the team information.

 ![Profile-view](images/profile-view2.png)